SFTtech/nyan/doc/nyan.md

 ### Patching a patch example

-A user mod that patches loom to decrease villager hp by 10 instead of 15.
+A user mod that patches loom to increase villager hp by 10 instead of 15.

 0. Loom is defined in the base data pack
 1. The mod defines to update the original loom tech